Agate Institute: Live – EMDR-Child Specialist Intensive Program presented by Ana Gomez

 - Develop basic and advanced skills in preparing children for EMDR trauma processing.
 This includes resources for stabilization and affect regulation as well as strategies to identify targets using developmentally appropriate float back and mapping strategies.
 In addition, playful and fun ways of identifying targets will be covered such as: the memory wand, memory boxes, mask and many others

 - Use concrete and playful strategies to engage children during the assessment phase.
-In addition, clinicians will learn advanced strategies to set up processing sessions to optimize the child’s integrative capacities.
+In addition, clinicians will explore advanced strategies to set up processing sessions to optimize the child’s integrative capacities.
 These strategies are especially helpful when working with children with sensitized sympathetic nervous systems and children with sensitized dorsal vagal systems.

 To register for this workshop please visit: https://www.anagomez.org/trainings-and-workshops